mitramenon/QUBES-GLaMorous-minds/Basic flowchart.md

 3. Weight_lb; the weight of the babies in pounds
 4. Survival: babies survived “1” or died “0”.

+The steps to making a choice for the appropriate GLM models requires evaluating the type of response variables.

 ```
 birth<-read.csv("Karn_Penrose_Infant_Survivorship_QUBES.csv")
 head(birth)